-- a.
-The instructor must ensure that the group are able to change if wet or muddy before going to the next activity. - b.
-The instructor must ensure that unauthorised/unsupervised access to the Challenge Course is prevented.
+- a) The instructor must ensure that the group have the ability to change if wet or muddy before going to the next activity. - b) The instructor must ensure that unauthorised/unsupervised access to the Challenge Course is prevented, as per centre specific guidelines.